hazebam/cv/index.md

 ## Work Experience
 <br>
+- __Lab assistant to PhD student:__
+- _Responsibilities:_
+   - Take detailed lab notes, keeping a record of over 500 samples.
+   - Following lab safety protocols
+   - Ensuring samples were not contaminated or the order not confused during processing.
+   - Assisting by micropipetting samples and autoclaving lab equipment.
+   - Maintaining a sterile environment and working under a laminar flow hood.
+   - Working alongside the research student to ensure that I was providing the correct support.
+   - Working to deadlines to ensure goals were met.

 - __Lifeguard at Talbot Specialist School, Sheffield:__
 - _Responsibilities:_
    - Maintain qualification and keep up to date with updated guidance.